CosminIlies/todo-app/README.md

 ## Technologies used

-I used from Firebase: Firestore, Authentication, Messaging
+I used from Firebase: Firestore, Authentication, Messaging, Functions

 ## How to install

-Install apk from `build\app\outputs\flutter-apk\app-release.apk`
+Install apk from `apk\app-release.apk`